 - When students report to choir first, they should have their instrument set-up and all required equipment needed for their instrumental class out and ready before reporting to choir.
 They need to be in choir before the tardy bell rings. - When students report to choir second, they should leave their instrument and all required equipment on their chair, leave directly to choir and put their instrument and equipment away after being dismissed from choir. - Students should not be a distraction as they leave or enter a rehearsal.
-Enter/leave quickly and quietly and report DIRECTLY to the crossover ensemble - Crossovers should not use crossover time to go to the restroom, check texts or talk with friends.
-In essence you should report to the crossover class in less than 30 seconds of when you leave the first class. - It is the student's responsibility to watch the clock and leave at the appropriate time.
+Enter/leave quickly and quietly and report DIRECTLY to the crossover ensemble. - Crossovers should not use crossover time to go to the restroom, check texts or talk with friends.
+In essence you should report to the crossover class in less than 30 seconds of when you leave the first class. - o It is the student's responsibility to watch the clock and leave at the appropriate time.
 Teachers will not remind you when it's time to leave.
 If you fail to leave on time, you may be considered tardy to your crossover ensemble.
-If a teacher holds you late in order to finish something, they will let the crossover teacher know why you were late, and you will not be held accountable. - Period 1 Cross at 8:15am (Wednesday 9:17am) - Period 2 Cross at 10:05am (Wednesday 10:42am) - Period 3 Cross at 12:25pm (Wednesday 12:47pm) - It is the student's responsibility to know what they missed in the class they were not in.
-Students should check in with blackboard, section leaders, or other friends in the class to find out missed announcements, instructions and generally what was covered when they were not there.
+If a teacher holds you late in order to finish something, they will let the crossover teacher know why you were late, and you will not be held accountable. - It is the student's responsibility to know what they missed in the class they were not in.
+Students should check in with Google Classroom, section leaders, or other friends in the class to find out missed announcements, instructions and generally what was covered when they were not there.
 Crossovers will be held accountable for all information regardless of their attendance. - Students who are consistently un-prepared, or who receive a grade of D or F in one area may be put on a contract giving them one quarter to raise their grade or learn their material more thoroughly on a daily basis.
 Students who do not correct the problem will no longer be allowed to be a crossover, and with parents and counselors, a decision will be made as to which ensemble they will be dropped from. - By being a crossover, you will have additional evening and school-day commitments.
 Crossovers are highly encouraged to keep a calendar with dates, expectations and assignments from both classes to help keep you organized and prepared for all events.